alchemyplatform/aa-sdk/site/smart-accounts/signers/magic.md

 :::

-### Create a SmartAccountSigner
+### Create a MagicSigner

-Next, setup the magic sdk and create a `SmartAccountSigner`:
+Next, setup the magic sdk and create an authenticated `MagicSigner` using the `aa-signers` package:

 <<< @/snippets/magic.ts